badair/CLBL/README.md

 The code is currently unlicensed because I have not yet decided on one, but it will ultimately be FOSS in some form.
 If anyone wants me to go ahead and choose a license, please let me know.
 Regardless of licensing, CLBL is not yet stable, and should not be used in production.
 As of 12/21/2015, all tests are passing.
 Many more tests need to be written, and the test cases need to be refactored into separate builds.
 Cmake integration is planned for the test cases, as well as Appveyor.
 I'm currently developing on the master branch, as I am working alone.
 If anyone would like me to implement features on a branch-by-branch basis, please let me know.

 More features and documentation coming soon...
-For now, here's a quick and incomplete rundown:
+For now, here's a quick and sorely incomplete rundown:

 ```cpp